Ransom (1996 film): Plot

 Shaker lures Kate to a meeting where he assaults her and presents Sean's blood-stained T-shirt as a warning to pay the ransom, but Tom responds by doubling the bounty to $4 million.
 Shaker calls him to give him one final warning to pay, but he still refuses.
-Infuriated, Shaker fires a gunshot in a wall after Tom hears Sean scream for help, leading Sean's parents to believe he is dead.
+After a heated argument, Shaker fires a gunshot in a wall after Tom hears Sean scream for help, leading Sean's parents to believe he is dead.

-Clark and Miles attempt to abandon the plan and flee, but Shaker, still determined to claim the ransom, requests police backup claiming to have found the kidnappers then kills both men.
+Clark and Miles attempt to abandon the plan and flee, but Shaker, still determined to claim the ransom, requests police backup, claiming to have found the kidnappers, then kills both men.
 When Maris shoots him in the arm from behind, he kills her as well.
 The NYPD arrives to find Shaker with a badly beaten Sean, bound and eyes duct-taped over, while believing Shaker rescued Sean.
 Tom and Kate reunite with their son, while Shaker is hospitalized.

 Shaker arrives at Tom's penthouse to claim the reward.
 However, both Sean and Tom recognize his voice and expressions as the kidnapper.
 Exposed, Shaker plans to kill everyone in the apartment if Tom attempts a double cross, but Tom persuades him to accompany him to the bank to get the money and leave peacefully.
 On the way, Tom discreetly alerts Hawkins, and the police and FBI converge on Tom and Shaker outside the bank.

 As soon as Tom and Shaker exit the bank, two police officers attempt to detain Shaker, who shoots them.
 Tom knocks him to the ground, they struggle and hurl each other through a store window.
 Tom holds Shaker at gunpoint as the police and Hawkins arrive.
 In desperation, Shaker draws another gun from his ankle-holster but is shot dead by Tom and Hawkins.
 Police rush in to arrest Tom, but Hawkins orders them to stand down.
 Tom is allowed to leave the scene with Kate.